 In 2000, Ed Chavez was elected to the California State Assembly for the 57th District where he served the maximum terms allowed under California’s term limits.
 In the State Assembly he held a number of leadership positions including Chairman of the Arts, Entertainment, Sports, Tourism and Internet Media Committee, Chairman of the Revenue and Taxation Committee, Chairman of the Veterans Affairs Committee, Chairman of the Assembly Select Committee on Indian Nations and as Chairman and Founder of the San Gabriel Valley Legislative Caucus.

 Elected in 2008 to the Upper San Gabriel Valley Municipal Water District’s (USGVMWD) Board of Directors, Director Chavez was re-elected in 2012 and 2016.
 The USGVMWD is a wholesale water distributor and the largest water agency in the San Gabriel Valley that covers over 17 cities and approximately 1 million residents.
-For the last three years, he has served the water district as President of the Board of Directors.
+From 2020 to 2022, he served the water district as President of the Board of Directors.
 He has also served on numerous boards and committees, including the Metropolitan Water District of Southern California, San Gabriel Valley Water Quality Authority, and the Main San Gabriel Basin Watermaster.